kutysam/kind-nginx-prom/README.md

       1. Checks if the endpoints are alive.

    1. `6-load-test.sh`
-      1. Runs k6 load test on the ingress (Takes 240seconds)
+      1. Runs k6 load test on the ingress (Takes 240seconds, 120seconds per service)

    1. `7-metrics.sh` and `7-metrics.py`
-      1. kube port forwards the prometheus endpoint for pql query
+      1. kube port forwards the prometheus endpoint for PQL query
       1. Runs metric collection and output to CSV file (For the last 10 minutes)

 1. Retrieve your csv file at `results/results.csv`
+   1. Format of the csv is as follows `starttime,endtime,avg_memory,avg_cpu,avg_req`.
+Interval is set to 1 second as per requirements.

+Both pre-req and automated run has been tested on a GCP E2 machine with ubuntu 18.04 image and all works well!

 ## Important information

-1. You should only run `./automated-run-all.sh` at root directory.
+1. You should only run `./automated-run-all.sh` at **root directory**.

 1. The paths are relative and works only with running at root path right now.
 If you run the individual scripts in scripts folder, be sure to run it from the root, such as, `bash scripts/6-load-test.sh`.

-1. Additionally, if your CSV file has `-1` entries, it means the result is not readily available from prometheus for that given period
+1. Additionally, if your CSV file has `-1` entries, it means the result is not readily available from prometheus for that given period.

-1. If you do get a permission on docker access when you run automated script, please exit the terminal and re-enter.
+1. If you do get a permission issue on docker access when you run automated script, please exit the terminal and re-enter.
 This is because the group hasn't refreshed. `newgrp docker` is another option.

 ## Other information